rkoeninger/rkoeninger.github.io/articles/hardcoding.md

 # Hardcoding?
 What Does It Really Mean?

-## Teaching beginners is facilitated by misleading oversimplifications, but mastery is impeded by them
+## Learning is facilitated by oversimplifications, but mastery is impeded by them

 ### Programming 101

-> Remember, everything I tell you is a lie.
+> Remember, these are all lies.
+Everything I tell you is a lie.

 A good professor of mine would tell us this regularly.
 He wanted us to understand that no principle is absolute and that it's important to understand why something is a principle so that one does not fall into a cargo cult mindset.